benjaminb/citeline/experiments/notes.md

 #### 8.20.25

 Wrote `clean_dataset_refs.ipynb` to remove `[REF]` from datasets' inputs; this is not a token in any model vocabulary, so it's likely tokenizing to `'[', 'ref', ']'` which just adds noise.
 Re-running baseline experiments against the cleaned dataset.

+The top-performing embedder has been BGE so far, which [states you should prepend short queries with an instruction](https://huggingface.co/BAAI/bge-large-en-v1.5) for embedding.
+I've implemented this as a type of query expansion, `add_bge_instruction`.
+If there is a meaningful improvement, perhaps this instruction should be moved into the `Embedder` subclass itself.

+After running experiments with and without `[REF]` in the input sentence and with/without the added BGE instruction for queries:
+* Removing the `[REF]` marker improved hitrate and recall in all cases
+* Adding the BGE instruction also improved hitrate and recall by about 1% for most $k$.